liatrio/autogov-workflows/README.md

 When a new release is tagged, the release creates a tag pointing to a specific commit, and that tag's commit SHA is recorded in the identity entries.
 An automated workflow then updates `cert-identities.json` in a **separate** commit to `main` — the original tag remains pointing to its initial commit (intentionally).
 When consuming these workflows, reference them by their full identity URL with commit SHA rather than a branch ref, for immutability and security.

+The online and offline verifiers obtain the called workflow's repository and commit from GitHub OIDC, then select the allowlist asset from the unique immutable published release whose tag resolves to that commit.
+This includes the signer entries generated for that release; the source file at the workflow commit predates those entries.
+A missing OIDC identity, unmatched or ambiguous release, missing asset, or invalid asset digest fails verification.
+Callers must grant the existing `id-token: write` permission and use a published workflow release (tag or full commit SHA).
+The separate release metadata commit is not that release's workflow commit.
+When `cert-identities-repo` explicitly names a different repository, its default-branch allowlist is used as before.

 ### Verification Using Cosign

 You can also verify bundles with Sigstore's [cosign](https://github.com/sigstore/cosign) via `cosign verify-blob-attestation` (note: verifying images this way requires extra tooling such as regctl or Docker to fetch the OCI artifacts).